Sims-4-Linua-Updater-2026/.github/profile/README.md

 # **Linua Updater: A Universal Sims 4 DLC Unlocker and Manager tool**

-Modern DLC management tool for The Sims 4
-© 2024–2026 l1ntol — All Rights Reserved
+An easy and modern DLC management tool for The Sims 4 © 2024–2026 l1ntol — All Rights Reserved

 ---